 Governors play a key role in leading, supporting and improving schools, and becoming one can be a rewarding experience.

-Governors sit on the school's governing board and work with the headteacher.
-They're responsible for the strategic goals, while the headteacher implements them and manages the school from day to day.
-The governors:
+They're responsible for setting the strategic goals, while the headteacher implements them and manages the day to day running of the organisation.
+Governors:

 You can find out more about governors' responsibilities in the DFE Governance Handbook.